-Your honeymoon will be all bedroom romps and luxurious lounge chairs on the beach with expertly-crafted cocktails, right?
+Your honeymoon will be all bedroom romps and luxurious lounge chairs on the beach with expertly crafted cocktails, right?
 Not necessarily.
 So what do people do on honeymoons?

+We conducted a survey of 138 newlyweds and asked how many times did they, ahem, get busy?
+The answers ranged from multiple times a day to zero.
+The majority (32 percent) said they got down once a day.
 One bride we surveyed shared that she thought something was wrong when her husband wasn't interested in sex on the daily.
 "When my husband declined to dive into bed with me on the fourth day of our honeymoon, I called a friend and wondered aloud if something was already wrong with our marriage.
 After all, aren't you supposed to have sex every day of this particular vacation?"

-Another 28 percent answered more than once a day; 6 percent said the magic happened only once on the trip; and a final 6 percent shared that sex never happened at all.
+There's no "supposed to"—every couple is different, and that bride is in good company: 28 percent of the newlyweds said they were intimate every couple of days.
+Another 28 percent answered more than once a day; 6 percent said the magic happened only once on the trip, and a final 6 percent shared that sex never happened at all.

 You might think you know everything about your partner, but 21 percent of brides we surveyed said they learned new things about them on the honeymoon.
 "I found out my husband likes spa treatments as much as I do," one bride dished.
 "He is excellent at driving on winding country roads," another bride revealed.
 "We should not go sea kayaking together," a third bride admitted.

 You might not wear "Mrs."-labeled everything (although if you do, do it with pride) but you'll definitely find yourself sharing the news.
 One bride shared that while she and her husband were in Maui, an older couple told her they'd been married for 50 years, at which point the normally reserved bride couldn't help but blurt out: "We've been married four days!"